photoprism/photoprism-docs/docs/getting-started/raspberry-pi.md

 to learn more about terminal commands.

 !!! tldr ""
-    Running an image with `:latest` tag does not cause Docker to automatically download new images.
+    Even when you use an image with the `:latest` tag, Docker does not automatically download new images for you.
+You can either manually upgrade as shown above, or set up a service like [Watchtower](updates.md#watchtower) to get automatic updates.

 #### Config Examples ####